growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - _Correctness_ is best accomplished by creating readable, independent, atomic and therefore testable functions.
 - _Extensibility_ is achieved by decoupling logically independent functionality and providing well defined communication channels in between.
 - _Maintainability_ is heavily driven by the other two and mainly constrains how those should be implemented.
-Or to put it another way _maintainability_ is a measure on how well other relevant driving principles are enforced throughout the system.
+Or to put it another way: _Maintainability_ is a measure on how well other relevant driving principles are enforced throughout the system.